 - 1. On the Main tab, click Local Traffic > Virtual Servers.
 The Virtual Server List screen opens. - 2.
 Click the Create button.

-The New Virtual Server screen opens. - 3.
-In the Name field, type a unique name for the virtual server. - 4.
+- 3. In the Name field, type a unique name for the virtual server. - 4.
 In the Description field, type a description of the virtual server. - 5.
 In the Source Address field, type 0.0.0.0/0 for the source address and prefix length. - 6.
 In the Destination Address field, type an IP address in CIDR format.